igmim-yassine/Speech-recognition-using-moroccan-dialect-darija/README.md

 # Fine-Tuning-of-XLSR-Wav2Vec2-on-Moroccan-Dialect-Darija

 This project is about speech to text using moroccan dialect darija.
-In fact, MSA dataset and Moroccan speech corpus are not that different from each other.
-There is not a stark differnece between them, thig that help stand us in good stead to well tackle the issue of recognition.
+In fact, MSA dataset and Moroccan speech are not that different from each other.
+There is not a stark difference between them, thig that helps stand us in good stead to well tackle the issue of recognition.

 The XLSR model was pretrained using 53 languages, multilingual pretraining, with datasets MLS, Babel and common voice:

+To perceive those big datasets, there you go :

 * MLS: Multilingual LibriSpeech (8 languages, 50.7k hours): Dutch, English, French, German, Italian, Polish, Portuguese, Spanish